aryansuri42/amlgolabs-assignment/README.md

 - A RAG pipeline is implemented where:
   - The user's query is embedded and compared with the FAISS index.
   - The top-matching chunks (contexts) are retrieved.
-  - These contexts are passed to a **Mistral 7B** LLM (quantized) using HuggingFace Transformers for answer generation.
+  - These contexts are passed to a **Mistral 7B** LLM (quantized) loaded via Hugging Face Transformers.
-  - The generated answer is precise and grounded in the document context.
+  - The response is generated using the model’s generate() method with TextIteratorStreamer for real-time streaming output.

 ---